sitek/auditory_category_learning/README.md

 2. (Not yet implemented) Group-level univariate statistics

 ***Multivariate analysis***
-1.Create trial-specific beta estimates with `modeling_firstlevel_singleevent.py`
+1. Create trial-specific beta estimates with `modeling_firstlevel_singleevent.py`

 (Note: depending on the stimulus set, this will yield different results than `modeling_first_level_stimulus_perrun.py`.
 For our 16-stimulus set, we repeat each sound 3 times per run, so these outputs would be different.
 For the 40-stimulus set, each sound is only used once per run, so the estimates would be the same [although the output names would be different].)

 2. Create grey matter mask for searchlight using `make_gm_mask.py` (WIP)
 3. Run whole-brain searchlight with `multivariate_searchlight.py`
 4. Run region-based decoding with `confusion_matrix_plots.py`